pnanez/HyEQ_Toolbox/README.md

 2. Click “Download” and select “Toolbox” from the drop-down menu.
 3. Select any convenient location to save the `.mltbx` file.
 4. Open the `.mltbx` file in MATLAB.
 5. A dialog box will prompt you to install the toolbox.
-Click “Install”.
+Click “Install.”
 6. To finish setting up the toolbox, run `hybrid.configureToolbox` in the MATLAB command window.
 This command
 	1. checks that only one version of the toolbox is installed,
 	2. upgrades the Simulink library and example model files to the current MATLAB version (this prevents warnings that they were last saved on an old version of Simulink), and
 	3. opens a prompt to run automated tests (there will be several skipped tests for functionality that is not tested on older versions of MATLAB).
-7. You may delete the `.mltbx` file.
+7. You may delete the `.mltbx` file at this point.

-# Help with the Toolbox
+# Help Using the Toolbox

 To access the HyEQ Toolbox documentation, open MATLAB Help (F1) and navigate to Supplemental Software>Hybrid Equations Toolbox.

-To report a problem, request a feature, or ask for help, please [submit an issue](https://github.com/pnanez/HyEQ_Toolbox/issues/new/choose) on [GitHub](https://github.com/pnanez/HyEQ_Toolbox).
+To ask for help, report a problem, or request a feature, please [submit an issue](https://github.com/pnanez/HyEQ_Toolbox/issues/new/choose) on [GitHub](https://github.com/pnanez/HyEQ_Toolbox).

-## Troubleshooting and Known Issues
+## Troubleshooting
 **Problem**: When I call `HybridSystem.solve()`, after installing v3.0, the following error appears: “`Error using HyEQsolver.
 Too many input arguments.`”

-**Cause**: A previous version of the toolbox still installed.
+**Cause**: A previous version of the toolbox is still installed.

 **Solution**: Uninstall the previous hybrid toolbox version by following the [steps above](#uninstalling-hyeq-toolbox-version-204).

----

-**Problem**: After installing v3.0 of the Hybrid Equations Toolbox, something is not working.

-**Solution**: Try restarting MATLAB.

 ---